-- Passing parent/owner as hWndParent to CreateWindowExW - BOOL SetParent(HWND hWndChild, HWND hWndNewParent) - Sets new parent/owner for child/owned window - Pass nullptr as hWndNewParent to break relationship (WS CHILD style of child needs to be removed separately) - Re-parenting generally should be avoided - Avoid relationships between windows from different threads or processes (see Appendix B)

-- When creating child window, henu parameter is instead used to set child ID - Child ID can later be changed by SetWindowLongPtrW with GWLP ID
+- Passing parent/owner as hWndParent to CreateWindowExW - BOOL SetParent(HWND hWndChild, HWND hWndNewParent) - Sets new parent/owner for child/owned window - Pass nullptr as hWndNewParent to break relationship (WS_CHILD style of child needs to be removed separately) - Re-parenting generally should be avoided - Child window cannot be set as an owner.
+If specified as such, its most immediate top-level ancestor is used instead. - Avoid relationships between windows from different threads or processes (see Appendix B) - When creating child window, hMenu parameter is instead used to set child ID - Child ID can later be changed by SetWindowLongPtrW with GWLP_ID